Juri Lotman

-Juri Lotman (Ю́рий Миха́йлович Ло́тман; 28 February 1922 – 28 October 1993) was a prominent Russian-Estonian literary scholar, semiotician, and historian of Russian culture, who worked at the University of Tartu.
+Yuri Mikhailovich Lotman (Юрий Михайлович Лотман; 28 February 1922 – 28 October 1993) was a prominent Russian-Estonian literary scholar, semiotician, and historian of Russian culture, who worked at the University of Tartu.
 He was elected a member of the British Academy (1977), the Norwegian Academy of Science and Letters (1987), the Royal Swedish Academy of Sciences (1989) and the Estonian Academy of Sciences (1990).
 He was a founder of the Tartu–Moscow Semiotic School.
 The number of his printed works exceeds 800 titles.
 His extensive archive (now kept at the University of Tallinn and at the Tartu University Library) includes his correspondence with a number of Russian and Western intellectuals.

 Biography

 Juri Lotman was born in the Jewish intellectual family of lawyer Mikhail Lotman and Sorbonne-educated dentist Aleksandra Lotman in Petrograd, Russia.
-His elder sister Inna Obraztsova graduated from Leningrad Conservatory and became a composer and lecturer of musical theory, his younger sister Victoria Lotman was a prominent cardiologist, and his third sister Lidia Lotman was a scholar of Russian literature of the second half of the 19th century on staff at the Institute for Russian Literature of the Russian Academy of Science (Pushkin House) (she lived in Saint-Petersburg).
+His elder sister Inna Obraztsova graduated from Leningrad Conservatory and became a composer and lecturer of musical theory, his younger sister Victoria Lotman was a prominent cardiologist, and his third sister Lidia Lotman was a scholar of Russian literature of the second half of the 19th century on staff at the Institute of Russian Literature of the Russian Academy of Science (she lived in Saint-Petersburg).

 Lotman graduated from the secondary school in 1939 with excellent marks and was admitted to Leningrad State University without having to pass any exams.
 There he studied philology, which was a choice he made due to Lidia Lotman's university friends (actually he attended university lectures in philology whilst he was still at secondary school).
 His professors at university were the renowned lecturers and academicians Gukovsky, Azadovsky, Tomashevsky and Propp.
 He was drafted in 1940 and during World War II served as a radio operator in the artillery.
 Demobilized from the army in 1946, he returned to his studies in the university and received his diploma with distinction in 1950.
 His first published research papers focused on Russian literary and social thought of the 18th and 19th century.

 Lotman moved to the Estonian SSR in 1950, where he started teaching Russian literature while working on his dissertation (aspirantura), which he defended at the Leningrad State University in 1952.
 In 1954 he was appointed docent in the Department of Russian literature of Tartu University, eventually becoming head of the department.
 In 1961 he defended his doctoral dissertation, also at the Leningrad State University, and the following year achieved the rank of professor.